Standard Error 2: A Quick Guide

 Drawing (obtaining) different samples from the same population of interest usually results in different values of sample means, indicating that there is a distribution of sampled means having its mean (average values) and variance.
 The standard error of the mean is considered the standard deviation of all those possible samples drawn from the same population.

 The size of the standard error is affected by the standard deviation of the population and the number of observations in a sample called the sample size.
-The larger the standard deviation of the population ($\sigma$), the larger the standard error will be, indicating that there is more variability in the sample means.
-However, the larger the number of observations in a sample, the smaller the standard error of estimate, indicating that there is less variability in the sample means, whereas by less variability we mean that the sample is more representative of the population of interest.
+The larger the population’s standard deviation ($\sigma$), the larger the standard error will be, indicating more variability in the sample means.
+However, the larger the number of observations in a sample, the smaller the estimate’s SE, indicating less variability in the sample means.
+In contrast, by less variability, we mean that the sample is more representative of the population of interest.

 If the sampled population is not very large, we need to make some adjustments in computing the SE of the sample means.
 For a finite population, in which the total number of objects (observations) is $N$ and the number of objects (observations) in a sample is $n$, then the adjustment will be $\sqrt{\frac{N-n}{N-1}}$.
 This adjustment is called the finite population correction factor.
 Then the adjusted standard error will be